EliDll/pseudo-haptic-weight-lifting/README.md

 interaction.
 Pseudo-haptic feedback, which leverages discrepancies between physical input and visual output, can elicit haptic sensations, such as weight or resistance, without the need for additional, scenario-specific hardware.
 As such, it can be used to substitute, or augment physically based haptic techniques.
 While previous research has demonstrated the efficacy of pseudo-haptic feedback under controlled conditions, little is known about its practical viability for prolonged, complex, and physically demanding interaction tasks.

-We set out to understand whether pseudo- haptic feedback can be utilized to make virtual object interaction feel more physically demanding, and therefore more believable.
-To this end, we conducted a user study that investigates the interplay between different intensities of pseudo-haptic feedback and choice of input modality, for the sample task of virtual snow shoveling.
+We set out to understand whether pseudo-haptic feedback can be utilized to make virtual object interaction feel more physically demanding, and therefore more believable.
+To this end, we conducted a user study that investigates the interplay between different intensities of pseudo- haptic feedback and choice of input modality, on the sample task of virtual snow shoveling.

 Our results demonstrate that, in terms of presence, precision, and perceived exertion, the input modality of haptic proxies provides substantial benefits over motion controllers, especially for